 As a child, Dr. Denes lived in Singapore, Bangkok and the Philippines before moving to Chicago.
 As an undergraduate at the University of Wisconsin, Madison, she participated in the College Year in Thailand Program at Chiang Mai University.
 After earning her B.A. in Anthropology, she pursued an MA in International Studies from the University of Oregon, spending one year in Laos interning with an NGO and conducting AusAID-funded research on gender and wild foods in the rural Salavan Province.
 For her PhD in Cultural Anthropology from Cornell University, Dr. Denes received a Fulbright to undertake 14 months of research on the state-led revival of ethnic Khmer identity in Thailand’s Surin province.
 Afterward, she moved to Thailand working as a Research Associate at the Sirindhorn Anthropology Centre in Bangkok, where she spearheaded a Field School program that brought together leading scholars in anthropology, museology and heritage studies aimed at offering participants a critical examination of the UNESCO 2003 Convention for the Safeguarding of Intangible Cultural Heritage.

 TRANSCRIPTS AND CREDIT

-Upon completion of the course you will be issued with an Elmhurst College academic transcript.
+Upon completion of the course you will be issued with an Elmhurst University academic transcript.
 The course is worth 4 U.S. credits.

 Spend the program based in Chiang Mai, a city that blends a modernizing country with traditional Thai culture, and gain an understanding of Thailand’s past, present and future.
 Throughout the three weeks, students will visit three ethinic minority groups using Chiang Mai as a base.
 After each village experience, students will return to Chiang Mai to discuss and reflect on the experience.